juandpinto/thesis-manuscript/source/14_conclusion.md

 > What are the most common words in spoken Modern Hebrew?

-Despite some deficiencies in the *Frequency Dictionary of Spoken Hebrew*, this question has be tentatively answered by the ranking of its words. *Most common words* in this case has been operationalized to mean most highly ranked lemmas by the usage coefficient of Gries's deviation of proportions, or *U~DP~* [@GriesDispersionsadjustedfrequencies2008; @GriesDispersionsadjustedfrequencies2010].
+Despite some deficiencies in the *Frequency Dictionary of Spoken Hebrew*, this question has been tentatively answered by the ranking of its words. *Most common words* in this case has been operationalized to mean most highly ranked lemmas by the usage coefficient of Gries's deviation of proportions, or *U~DP~* [@GriesDispersionsadjustedfrequencies2008; @GriesDispersionsadjustedfrequencies2010].
 Of course, there can be no absolute, definitive answer to such a question, but the FDOSH provides one possibility.

 The secondary research questions have been answered thus: